Molly Weir: Biography

-She is also the subject of the 1988 song "Molly's Lips" by The Vaselines, and later covered by Nirvana.
+She is also the subject of the 1988 song "Molly's Lips" by The Vaselines, and later covered by Nirvana, described by Vaselines singer Eugene Kelly as 'what he'd like to do to her up a dark alleyway some night" in a live performance released in their album, Enter The Vaselines.

 Following her death, Molly Weir's ashes were scattered on the banks of Loch Lomond, a favourite holiday location; and almost all her estate (of nearly £1.9 million), was bequeathed to charities.